We’ve all done it; Woken up in the middle of the night, with our mind hell bent on stressing about money. I’ve been there.

 In her book, “Feng Shui That Makes Sense“, author Cathleen McCandless takes you step-by-step through the process of using feng shui principles to create a home that will please your eye, relax your body, inspire your mind, and lift your spirit.

 Bonus; See a Professional

-Making an appointment with an accountant or a financial advisor can help rid you of the stress and anxiety, and help you know that you’re on the right path to improving your finances.
+Making an appointment with an accountant or a financial adviser.
+They can help rid you of financial stress and anxiety.

-Some financial advisors offer a no-obligation, no cost/no pressure first appointment as a way to get to know each other and consider the basics of your finances.
 The process is very much like seeing a therapist, but for your money.
 Just bring a list of goals and questions to the first appointment.
-If you feel comfortable, make arrangements to see the advisor on a regular basis.
+If you feel comfortable, make arrangements to see the adviser on a regular basis.

 Like it?
 Pin it to share with friends!